MScClinical Exercise Science

 - 2 years part-time

-This MSc pathway features established and unique collaborations with a number of health practitioners, charities, and organisations such as University Hospital Southampton (UHS), Macmillan Cancer Support, Diabetes UK and British Heart Foundation.
-These placement partnerships and opportunities allow 'real-world' and applied learning as well as enhancing employability skills and preparation for further study.
+You'll be able to work in clinical settings with real patients experiencing a range of conditions.
+Our established and unique collaborations with a number of health practitioners, charities, and organisations such as, University Hospital Southampton (UHS), Macmillan Cancer Support, Diabetes UK and British Heart Foundation, provide 'real-world' and applied learning opportunities to enhance your employability skills.

 In addition to external placements, we also offer in-house placement opportunities through Solent Exercise Referral.
 In partnership with Hampshire, Southampton and Isle of Wight CCG and a range of local initiatives, such as the Saints Foundation, the scheme provides a holistic health and wellbeing ‘hub’ which serves the Southampton and West Hampshire regions with provision such as gym and class-based exercise, nutrition and weight management information, smoking cessation, cooking classes and specialist training programmes for a range of clinical conditions - all delivered by students.